aizzouke/soeasy-reactjs-redux/README.md

 # soeasy-reactjs-redux
-Sample applications for React.js and Redux
+Sample application for React.js and Redux

 ### Installation